rstock-co/ruby_tutorial/README.md

 # Ruby Tutorial

 This repo is primarily based on Michael Hartl's "Learn Enough Ruby to be Dangerous" tutorial.
-Below are the topics I went through. (**"my_ruby_notes.md"** contains the notes I took)*
+Below are the topics I went touched on (see **"my_ruby_notes.md"** for more detailed notes)*

 ### Chapter 1:  Intro